chef/chef-web-docs/chef_master/source/upgrade_server.rst

 High Availability: Chef Backend
 -----------------------------------------------------
+The Chef Infra Server can operate in a high availability configuration that provides automated load balancing and failover for stateful components in the system architecture
+To upgrade from Chef Infra Server to Chef Backend, follow the steps in `High Availability: Upgrade to Chef Backend 2 </upgrade_server_ha_v2.html>`_.
 The upgrade process will require downtime equal to the amount of time it takes to stop the server, run dpkg or RPM Package Manager, and then upgrade the server.

-For a guide to upgrading to Chef Backend from DRBD see the `Best Best Practices for Migrating Your Chef Server <https://blog.chef.io/2018/04/06/best-practices-for-migrating-your-chef-server/>`__ webinar from the `Chef Blog <https://blog.chef.io/>`__
+To upgrade Chef Backend from an existing DRBD/keepalived configuration, see the `Best Best Practices for Migrating Your Chef Server <https://blog.chef.io/2018/04/06/best-practices-for-migrating-your-chef-server/>`__ webinar from the `Chef Blog <https://blog.chef.io/>`__

-As of Chef Infra Server 13, the DRBD/Keepalived based HA system is no longer supported.
-For a high availability solution, install Chef Backend based installation after `backing up and restoring </server_backup_restore.html#backup-and-restore-a-chef-backend-install>`_ your data.

 Tiered
 -----------------------------------------------------